kirawoods/helper-helper/README.md

 ## About Helper Helper

-Helper helper is a prototype created in response to the COVID-19 crisis.
+Helper helper is a prototype created for the Girls in Tech hackathon in response to the COVID-19 crisis.
 It's purpose is to alleviate the burden on essential workers by matching them with volunteers/donors who respond to their specific requests.
 The motivation for creating this direct connection is two-fold:

 1. Many essential workers don't qualify for economic/non-profit support during this time, and are increasingly at risk of burn-out and health related concerns due to the nature of their work.